312th Military Intelligence Battalion (United States): 312th Military Intelligence Battalion (Electronic Warfare Combat) Provisional (1977-1981)

 On April 6, 1977, the 312th Military Intelligence Battalion (EWC) Provisional (CEWI) was organized.
-It was formed to support the 1st Calvary Division with electronic warfare under a single command with the 191st Combat Intelligence Company and 371st Army Security Agency Company acting as subordinate units, along with B Company, activated in July 18, 1977, as the Ground Surveillance Radar (GSR) company and C Company, activated Nov 1, 1978, as the battalion's Maintenance company.
+It was formed to support the 1st Cavalry Division with electronic warfare under a single command with the 191st Combat Intelligence Company and 371st Army Security Agency Company acting as subordinate units, along with B Company, activated on July 18, 1977, as the Ground Surveillance Radar (GSR) company and C Company, activated Nov 1, 1978, as the battalion's Maintenance company.

 312th Military Intelligence Battalion, 1st Cavalry Division (1981-2005)

 On October 1, 1981, it was redesignated and activated as a separate battalion under the 1st Cavalry Division starting with 4 companies.
 (HHC) that contained the command and staff elements, A Company that contained the electronic warfare assets, B Company that contained the ground surveillance radar company, and C Company that contained the combat support and maintenance company.
 The histories and lineages of the 371st and 191st were consolidated with Companies A and B of the new battalion.
-D Company and other detachments were added in later years.
+D Company was originally formed around 1987 with BAT-D, and UAV sections, along with the Long Range Surveillance Detachment (LRSD).
+D Company was later reorganized in 1995.
+The Analysis and Control Element (ACE) Detachment was assigned to the Battalion in 1999.